 Most people are also phenomenal suckers for flattery, even when they know it isn’t true.
 When we have a good opinion of ourselves, we can accept praise and like those who provide it.
 (Those with low self-esteem reject even well-earned praise and distrust the source.)
 All salespeople worth their salt have mastered the flattery tactic.
 They know it works, but they may not know why.

 People also tend to like and trust anything familiar.
 The best way to build this familiarity is to have frequent, pleasant contacts.
 For example, if you spend three hours straight with someone you’ve never met before, you would get a sense of who they are.
 But if you divided the same time into 30-minute segments of pleasant interaction over six consecutive weeks, you would each have a much stronger and positive knowledge about the other.
 You have established a comfort level, familiarity, and a history with them.
-Their repeated pleasant contacts with your organization’s services or products helps builds familiarity and liking.
+Their repeated pleasant contacts with your organization’s services or products helps build familiarity and liking.

 5. AUTHORITY: “Directed Deference”